-With the rapid evolution of televisions over the past few years, we've seen new technologies such as 3D, Smart content and – most recently – 4K and Ultra HD resolution all enter the playing field.
-But there's one other technology also looking to take the TV market into the next phase – OLED.
+With the rapid evolution of televisions over the past few years, we've seen new technologies such as 3D, Smart content and – most recently – Ultra HD 4K (and higher) resolution all now firmly on the playing field.
+But there's one other technology that also comes with the potential to take the TV market into the next phase – and that's OLED.

-In 2013, the first OLED sets finally started hit the shelves after being on the back-burner for some time and gave us a glimpse at what all the fuss was about, with a revolution in picture quality and slimline design promised.
-The start of 2014, however, has been less encouraging from an OLED perspective.
+The first OLED sets finally started hit the shelves in 2013, having been put on the back-burner for some time.
+These sets gave us a glimpse at what all the fuss was about, with a revolution in picture quality and slimline design promised; indeed, some could argue that a Full HD OLED set is capable of outperforming a 4K LED screen when it comes to the visual element.

-First there was the news that Sony and Panasonic had ended an OLED TV production partnership in order to focus on 4K Ultra HD TV production, with no visible increase in demand nor any advance in the efficiency and affordability of production methods seemingly responsible for the end of the partnership.
+But that promise appeared to wane somewhat during the initial weeks and months of 2014.
+First there was news that Sony and Panasonic had ended an OLED TV production partnership in order to focus on 4K Ultra HD TV production, with no visible increase in demand nor any advance in the efficiency and affordability of production methods seemingly responsible for the end of the partnership.

-And at the International Consumer Electronics Show (CES) in Las Vegas, US, LG were the sole manufacturer to show off a new range of OLED model s for 2014 as others – including Samsung, Sony and Panasonic – focusing mainly on 4K Ultra HD TVs for the year ahead.
+And at the International Consumer Electronics Show (CES) in Las Vegas, LG was the sole manufacturer to show off a new range of OLED model s for 2014, with rivals – including Samsung, Sony and Panasonic – focusing mainly on Ultra HD 4K TVs as the leading televisual trend of 2014.

 OLED – what is it?